-- It is assumed that letters of comfort of the kind considered here are not usually intended to impose on the issuer any enforceable contractual obligations to the recipient banks, their subsidiaries or anyone. - The receiving bank treats them as - confirming that the subsidiary is indeed a group member and that the issuer knows of the provision of the service - \circ $\;$ and possibly as confirming one or two simple facts - Care is needed to ensure that drafted letters satisfy the intention without giving rise to enforceable obligations or possible claims in contract. - Representations or statements made can give rise to legal liability, for example for negligent mis-statement.
-Care is therefore needed to check that facts are stated accurately.
-Liability for mis-statement may be contractual or tortious.
+- It is assumed that letters of comfort of the kind considered here are not usually intended to impose on the issuer any enforceable contractual obligations to the recipient banks, their subsidiaries or anyone. - The receiving bank treats them as - confirming that the subsidiary is indeed a group member and that the issuer knows of the provision of the service - $\circ \quad$ and possibly as confirming one or two simple facts - Care is needed to ensure that drafted letters satisfy the intention without giving rise to enforceable obligations or possible claims in contract. - Representations or statements made can give rise to legal liability, for example for negligent misstatement.
+Even if not legally enforceable reputation risk should also be considered.
+Care is therefore needed to check that facts are stated accurately. - A "letter of discomfort" is the notification of explicit non credit support to a particular subsidiary or incorporated joint venture and is used where non-recourse to the parent is important.